 A responsible gaming program should, as a minimum:

-- reflect the senior management's committment to responsible gaming
+- Reflect the senior management's committment to responsible gaming

-- foster a culture of social responsibility, making it an integral part of the daily operations of the operator;
+- Foster a culture of social responsibility, making it an integral part of the daily operations of the operator;

-- ensure the interest of the players and vulnerable groups are protected;
+- Ensure the interest of the players and vulnerable groups are protected;

-- develop a better understanding of the social impact of gaming;
+- Develop a better understanding of the social impact of gaming;

-- offer players a set of easily accessible tools and resources to maintain control of their gaming activities (e.g. self-exclusion, loss, time, wager and deposit limits); and
+- Offer players a set of easily accessible tools and resources to maintain control of their gaming activities (e.g. self-exclusion, loss, time, wager and deposit limits); and

-- promote a positive reputation that reflects the integrity of the gaming operator.
+- Promote a positive reputation that reflects the integrity of the gaming operator.

 When implementing a responsible gaming program, gaming operators are required to adhere to, and enforce, the applicable regulations.
-This enables the gaming operator to remain in compliance with its obligations on player protection and responsible gaming, whilst fostering a culture of social responsibility within the organization.
+This enables the gaming operator to remain in compliance with its obligations on player protection and responsible gaming, whilst fostering a culture of social responsibility within the organisation.